fermyon/developer/content/wasm-languages/index.md

 ## Adding Your Language to the Matrix

-If you are affiliated with a language project that adds WebAssembly support to a language, ping us on Twitter [@fermyontech](https://twitter.com/fermyontech) and let us know.
-We are particularly interested in WebAssembly-specific languages as well as WASI support for top-20 languages.
-When assessing new projects, we do prefer stable and complete codebases over experimental ones.
+If you are affiliated with a language project that adds WebAssembly support to a language, please consider [contributing](./CONTRIBUTING.md).
+We are particularly interested in WebAssembly-specific languages and WASI support for top-20 languages.
+When assessing new projects, we prefer stable and complete codebases over experimental ones.
 However, given how young the WebAssembly world is, this is not a requirement.